Impact

 Amount of Every Dollar Allocated toward Programs

-Nearly 91 cents of every dollar donated directly supports programs supporting our neighbors in need.
+More than 90 cents of every dollar donated directly supports services for our neighbors in need.

-For over 40 years, Crisis Assistance Ministry has been here to meet families’ most basic needs addressing challenges brought by the community’s explosive growth and economic transition.
+Since 1975, Crisis Assistance Ministry has been here to meet families’ most basic needs, addressing challenges brought by the community’s explosive growth and economic transition.

-By keeping families in their homes with utilities flowing, we prevent homelessness for those who are housing insecure.
+By keeping families in their homes with utilities flowing, we stabilize housing for low-wage earners struggling to make ends meet in an otherwise thriving metropolitan area.

-By providing clothing, shoes, household items, furniture, beds, and appliances free-of-charge, customers can divert limited financial resources towards essential bills.
+By providing clothing, shoes, household items, and appliances at no cost, customers can divert limited financial resources toward essential bills.

-By empowering customers to set personal goals and address the factors that contributed to their financial crisis, through regular meetings with a caseworker, families get on a path to economic mobility.
+By empowering customers to set personal goals and address the factors that contributed to their financial crisis, through regular meetings with a caseworker, families are able to rebuild financial stability and pursue economic mobility.

 By educating the community about the realities of poverty and lack of economic mobility, we put a face on the problem, serving as a voice for those served.